eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- 3+ years experience working in AI/ML model deployment, verification, tuning and quantization.
 	- 3+ proven years of experience in developing high quality production software in C/C++/Python.
 	- Experience in AI frameworks: ***Tensorflow/Tensorflow-Lite/Pytorch/Tensor-RT/CUDA***, etc.
++ Systems Software Engineer, Frontiers
+	- The Multimodal Team focuses on building A.I. systems that leverage modalities outside of pure-text, including images, audio, and video.
+Recent accomplishments from the team include the integration of visual inputs into GPT-4, the development of the Whisper speech recognition system, and the creation of the foundational text-image contrastive model known as CLIP.
+	- We are initiating a new project within the team, focused on applying these models to interact with the world through a general interface, and to solve complex real-world problems.
+	- As a Systems Software Engineer, you will be responsible for building and maintaining an infrastructure for environments where our A.I. models can interact safely and efficiently.
+You will closely collaborate with other team members to execute a common research agenda.
+	- Architect, build, and maintain an infrastructure for the environments that scale.
+	- Optimize the infrastructure for speed and efficiency (e.g. by fine-tuning resource allocation, networking, and storage).
+	- Collaborate closely with other researchers and engineers to integrate your work into our larger system and to support continually emerging research needs.
+	- Troubleshooting any issues that arise and making sure the infrastructure is stable and reliable.
+	- Have strong programming skills in Python, C/C++, or another relevant language
+	- Have experience in systems software engineering, with a focus on virtualization, containerization, and sandboxing
+	- Have a good understanding of computer systems and networks
+	- Have experience with tools such as Docker, Kubernetes, and VirtualBox
+	- Have experience in distributed systems
+	- Enjoy fast-paced, collaborative, and cutting-edge research environments
+	- Take ownership of problems from start to finish, and be proactive to acquire any necessary knowledge to accomplish tasks
+	- Have a collaborative mindset and a willingness to work as part of a team towards a common goal
+	- Annual Salary Range: $210,000—$325,000 USD
 + skill set:
 	- management of E2E (enterprise-to-enterprise) ML pipeline development and automation, to enable developers and creators alike to have the ability to go from an ML idea to production in weeks of less
 	- ML ecosystem tooling